Definition

 Assigns and monitors training of new personnel and prepares and forwards necessary progress reports;

-Assigns compensatory time off and adjusts shifts as necessary to ensure proper staffing;
+Assigns compensatory time off, overtime, reviews and assists with all scheduling, and adjusts shifts as necessary to ensure proper staffing;

-Assists the station manager with the station reporting processes;
+Assists the Communications Officer 4 with the station reporting processes;

 Performs the duties of Communications Officers 1 and 2 when staffing requires;

-Performs the duties of the Station Manager in his absence or as directed.
+Performs the duties of the Communications Officer 4 in their absence or as directed.

 Desirable Qualifications